gold-silver-copper/deprecated_old_bevy_ratatui/README.md

 ## Usage

-See the examples hello_bevy and demo
+See the examples hello_bevy and demo (demo currently uses some weird unsafe stuff so its not very good to learn from)

 `cargo run --example hello_bevy --release`
 `cargo run --example demo --release`